bacterial vaginosis symptoms

 One reason for that is because sexually activity that introduces semen into the vagina can shift the pH.
 Semen is slightly alkaline.
 Vaginas should be moderately acidic.
 So when semen enters the vagina, it causes a rise in the vagina’s natural pH (meaning less acidic and more basic), which can lead to the overgrowth of normal bacteria that call the vagina their home.
 Hello bacterial vaginosis!

-Another insight from research is that having BV makes a woman more vulnerable to STIs, because BV changes the flora of the vagina and affects your immune response.
+Another insight from research is that having BV makes a woman more vulnerable to STIs7, because BV changes the flora of the vagina and affects your immune response.
 Which is another reason to see your doctor immediately if you think you might have it.

 What Causes Bacterial Vaginosis?